Diagnostic, Monitoring and Resistance Laboratory Tests for HIV

 All of the rapid tests detect antibody to HIV and thus will not detect very recent infection with any more accuracy than the standard HIV antibody tests.
 All have sensitivity and specificity similar to standard HIV antibody tests and similar positive and negative predictive values.
 They were tested with specimens from patients with potentially interfering substances, including anti-nuclear antibody, C-reactive protein, infectious mononucleosis, and antibodies to HCV, EBV, CMV, HSV, rubella, rheumatoid arthritis, varicella, HAV, HBV, HCV, syphilis, mycoplasma, and streptolysin-O. Samples from patients receiving anticoagulants and from those who had chemical derangements of the blood also had predictive values similar to those from normal samples.

+In New York State, a rapid test is defined as an HIV screening test that produces results within 60 minutes or less.
 Rapid testing is the method of choice when immediate information is necessary to determine the need for prophylaxis, such as in the labor/delivery, newborn, or post-exposure settings, or when the person who is being tested is unlikely to return for a follow-up visit.

 When rapid testing is performed, preliminary positive test results should be given to the patient before confirmatory test results are available.
 Confirmatory WB testing of preliminary positive test results should be completed as soon as possible.
 Specific protocols and test methods are outlined in Section II.
 A. 2: HIV-1 Confirmatory Antibody Assays.